mae92/MutantHuntWGS/README.md

 chrII	1	813184	M	2
 chrIII	1	316620	M	1
 ```
-A sex of M or male was arbitrarily chosen and the MutantHunter program is expecting that so it cannot be changed without editing MutantHunter.sh.
+A sex of M or male was arbitrarily chosen and the MutantHuntWGS program is expecting that so it cannot be changed without editing MutantHuntWGS.sh.

 ### -d